QualiSystems/cloudshell-standards/Documentation/networking_standard.md

 Note that the connectivity ApplyConnectivityChanges command behaves differently between Switches and Routers.
 In Switches, the ApplyConnectivityChanges command can configure VLAN Access or VLAN Trunk on a port, or clear the VLAN configuration from the port.
 In Routers, the ApplyConnectivityChanges command creates a sub-interface (which isn't modeled in CloudShell) on the port which allows traffic with the specified VLAN tags (both outer and inner) to pass via this port.
 Clearing the VLAN configuration from a port in a Router translates to removal of the sub-interfaces.
 This means that a device which is directly connected to a router can be connected only to VLAN service of type Trunk in CloudShell.

+Important note regarding **file transferring protocols** which are being used in the commands Save, Restore, Load Firmware, orchestration_save and orchestration_restore: not all protocols are supported by all devices and shells.
+Official shells support FTP, TFTP, FileSystem and SCP when those protocols are supported by the specific devices.
+However, custom shells can support any file transferring protocol as long it is supported by the device.
+For details on supported protocols of a specific shell please see the shell's documentation.

 ### Autoload
 ```python